 Members of the faculty are expected to convene assigned classes on a timely basis.
-A member of the faculty who finds it necessary to be absent from class will notify his/her department chair or dean.
-Department chairs who are absent will notify their deans.
+A member of the faculty who finds it necessary to be absent from class will notify his/her department chair, school associate dean or college dean.
+Department chairs or school associate deans who are absent will notify their college deans.

 Deans who are absent will notify the Provost and Vice Chancellor for Academic Affairs.
 Students are expected to wait at least fifteen (15) minutes for an instructor who is late for class.
-Faculty must conduct classes according to official designation as face to face, online, or hybrid.
+Faculty must conduct classes according to official designation as face-to-face, online, or hybrid.
 A faculty member is not permitted to convert a face to face class to an online class without approval from the department chair.